Sadac/python-webscraping/README.md

 5. inside the environment: `pipenv install pylint autopep8 --dev` install 2 python dependencies as dev dependencies
 6. install lxml dependency: `pipenv install lxml`

+### CSS selectors
+To use css selector on web scraping, we need to install `pipenv cssselect`